cinqict/techblog/content/post/eric/jenkinsdocker.md

 docker run -p 80:8080 jenkins/jenkins
 ```

-Browse to `http://localhost:80` you immediately see some manual steps which are nice for a first Jenkins experience, but not in your development environment.
+Browse to `http://localhost:80` and you immediately see some manual steps which are nice for a first Jenkins experience, but not in your development environment.
 You need to:
 - Copy a secret key from the log file,
 - Select plugins
 - Login with a default username/password
 - Create a project

-So this gives us four manual steps we want to get rid of.
+So this gives us four manual steps we want to get rid off.
 To do this, we will create a Dockerfile and some initial Groovy script to configure Jenkins during start up.

 ## Setting things up